Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 Family naturist camping: a widespread practice

 Contrary to certain preconceptions, family naturism is a common, long-standing practice that is perfectly accepted in France and many other European countries.
-Every year, naturist campsites welcome thousands of families with children, sometimes spanning several generations, in a structured, safe and respectful environment.
+Every year, naturist campsites welcome thousands of families, sometimes spanning several generations, in a structured, safe and respectful environment.

-In these establishments, nudity is neither an objective nor a central theme: it is simply part of everyday life, just like eating together, swimming or sharing activities.
-The body is perceived as natural, functional and non-sexualised, which allows children to grow up with a healthy and peaceful relationship with their own image.
+In these establishments, nudity is neither the goal nor the central theme; it is simply part of everyday life, just like eating together, swimming or joining in activities.
+The body is perceived as natural, functional and non-sexualised, which allows children to grow up with a healthy and comfortable relationship with their own body image.

 Families who choose a naturist campsite or holiday village are generally looking for: